Reconciling observed and simulated stellar halo masses: The stellar halos of simulated galaxies

 Based on the view in Figure \ref{fig:dform-vs-dpresent} we will define $\dform > 30$ kpc as the separation between in situ and accreted populations.
 This cut is sufficient to exclude the in situ population for all the galaxies in our sample.
 We emphasize that this is a conservative choice meant to ensure that very little in situ material is included rather than attempting to capture all the accreted material: clearly some galaxies in Figure \ref{fig:dform-vs-dpresent} have material with $d_{\mathrm{form}}<30$ kpc that looks like it was accreted.
-This choice also does not properly account for the small amount of material that formed in the disk and is scattered to large radii by the present day (such as the horizontal streaks near the $y$ axis in, for example, \textsf{m12f}).
-On balance, we expect that our quoted accreted stellar halo masses are probably underestimated; Figure \ref{fig:dform-vs-dpresent} gives an idea of the degree of under-estimation for each halo.
+We did check that changing the criterion to $\dform > 20$ kpc does not appreciably change the results.
+This can be at least partially attributed to the fact that about half of the material designated as ``accreted'' and ending up with \dpresent<100 kpc has \dform>100 kpc, and so does not show up on this figure at all (although its mass is indeed counted as part of the accreted component).
+This choice also excludes the small amount of material that formed in the disk and is scattered to large radii by the present day (such as the horizontal streaks near the $y$ axis in, for example, \textsf{m12f}).
+We therefore expect that our quoted accreted stellar masses are probably underestimated; Figure \ref{fig:dform-vs-dpresent} gives an idea of the degree of under-estimation for each halo.

 Figure \ref{fig:dform-vs-dpresent} also shows, for reference, several length scales commonly used to describe the extent of simulated galaxies or define the region considered the stellar halo in simulations: $2r_{*,50}$ (twice the three-dimensional, spherical radius enclosing 50 percent of the stellar mass within 30 kpc of the central galaxy, shown in cyan; Elias et al. in prep), $r_{*,90}$ (the radius enclosing 90 percent of the stellar mass within 30 kpc of the central galaxy, in yellow; Garrison-Kimmel et al. in prep), and $r_{\mathrm{vir}}/50$, the fraction of the virial radius used in \citet{pillepich14} to define the stellar haloes of Illustris galaxies (shown in magenta).
 For most of our galaxies, all three of these length scales are fairly similar and even overlap in some cases, but in most galaxies the in situ sequence (where $\dform \sim d_{\mathrm{present}}$) extends further than any of these distances.
 For our simulated sample at least, using any of these criteria to select the accreted stellar halo component would over-estimate the mass fairly significantly in most cases.
 Using a criterion related to a fraction of the stellar mass would also set a maximum value on the stellar halo mass fraction.
 We therefore avoid using any of these length scales to define the stellar halo.